-- Benchmark audiences in your remarketing lists against the general population.
+- Benchmark your ideal audience data segments against the general population.

 How the report is organized

-Audience insights is organized into 2 sections: "Audience distribution" and "Relevant audiences."
-You can select an audience and view it in isolation or use a benchmark such as a country's population for comparison.
-You can also download your report fro the top right corner of your screen.
+Your data insights are organized into 2 sections: "Audience distribution" and "Relevant audiences."
+You can select an audience segment and view it in isolation or use a benchmark such as a country's population for comparison.
+You can also download your report from the top right corner of your screen.

-"Audience distribution" shows a breakdown of the audience list distribution, and user characteristics like, locations, demographics, and devices.
-Using an index score, "Relevant audiences" shows the people within a Google audience segment compared to a general population, and the likelihood of that Google audience segment to be in your audience list.
+"Audience distribution" shows a breakdown of the audience list distribution, and user characteristics like locations, demographics, and devices.
+Using an index score, "Relevant audiences" shows the people within a Google audience segment compared to the general population, and the likelihood of that Google audience segment to be in your audience list.

-- In-market audiences: These audiences are customers who are in the market, which means that they’re researching products and are actively considering buying a service or product like yours.
-In-market audiences can help advertisers focus on conversions from customers most likely to make a purchase.
-For example, an outdoor apparel company may learn that the people in their “All converters” audience list are more likely to be interested in “Winter Sports Equipment & Accessories” than the chosen benchmark.
+- In-market segments: These audience segments are customers who are in the market, which means that they’re researching products and are actively considering buying a service or product like yours.
+In-market segments can help advertisers focus on conversions from customers most likely to make a purchase.
+For example, an outdoor apparel company may learn that the people in their “All converters” segment are more likely to be interested in “Winter Sports Equipment & Accessories” than the chosen benchmark.

-- Affinity audiences: These audiences can help businesses cost efficiently expand a TV ad campaign to an online campaign.
+- Affinity segments: These audience segments can help businesses expand a TV ad campaign to an online campaign with little cost.
 They’re based on the peoples’ lifestyles, buying habits, and long-term interests.
-For example, an outdoor apparel company can find that the people in their “All visitors” list are more interested in the affinity audience “Outdoor enthusiasts” when compared to the benchmark.
+For example, an outdoor apparel company can find that the people in their “All visitors” segment are more interested in the affinity segment “Outdoor enthusiasts” when compared to the benchmark.

 Ways to act on insights

-- See the interests and purchase intent of people on your remarketing list.
+- View the interests and purchase intent of people in your audience segments.

-- Target in-market and affinity audiences that are similar to the people in your remarketing lists.
+- Target in-market and affinity segments that are similar to the people in your audience segments.